Tuesday, November 11, 2025

 “Hey Governor, how’s it going?”

-And W, who was always nice to the help, pretty cool one-on-one—so people in Austin said—rolled his eyes and smiled what must have been his familiar good-old-boy aw-shucks peckerwood smile and replied, half-joking, “It’s going to be one of those days,” which it was.
+And W, who was always nice to the help, pretty cool one-on-one—so people said—rolled his eyes and smiled what must have been his familiar good-old-boy aw-shucks peckerwood smile and replied, half-joking, “It’s going to be one of those days,” which it was.
 It was actually "one of those days" for like the next month or so until the Supreme Court ruled that those votes in Florida didn't count.

 Or, like, for the next few years, actually.